yash2code/ReactWeatherES6/README.md

 ### React Weather Application

--It fetches the weather of any city.
+- It fetches the weather of any city.
--Know the current weather in a single click.
+- Know the current weather in a single click.

 <img src='https://media.giphy.com/media/l4FGoeEbRLxjR0vEA/giphy.gif' width='500' alt='demo'>